 "... her sense of line and nuance were matched only by the sheer beauty of her tone and power of projection..."

-A striking and versatile artist on the concert stage, Ms. Selig’s engagements have included Mahler’s Symphony No. 4 with Asheville Symphony, Rossini’s Petite Messe Solenelle with Brown University Choirs, Brahms’ Requiem with both Buffalo and Dayton Philharmonics, Bach Cantatas 37, 92 and 97 with Handel and Haydn Society, Orff’s Carmina Burana with Fairbanks Symphony, Haydn’s Creation with Harvard University Choirs, Gorecki’s Symphony No. 3 with Kentucky Symphony, Bach’s St. Matthew Passion with Masterworks Chorale and Handel’s Messiah with Rhode Island Philharmonic.
+On the concert stage, recent highlights include Mozart’s Requiem with Brown University; Strauss songs with Wheeling Symphony Orchestra; the US premiere of C. Herbert Parry’s Invocation to Music with Harvard-Radcliffe Chorus; Mahler’s Symphony No. 4 with Asheville Symphony; Brahms’ Requiem with Buffalo and Dayton Philharmonics; Bach Cantatas 36, 92 and 97 with Boston’s Handel and Haydn Society; Orff’s Carmina Burana with Fairbanks Symphony; Haydn’s Creation with Harvard University Choirs; Gorecki’s Symphony No. 3 with Kentucky Symphony; Bach’s St. Matthew Passion with Masterworks Chorale and Handel’s Messiah with Rhode Island Philharmonic.

 Recordings include Marcia Kraus’ Three Fairy Tales for Soprano, Oboe and Piano with Centaur Records and both Virgil Thomson’s Four Saints in Three Acts and Paul Moravec’s Blizzard Voices with Boston Modern Orchestra Project and BMOP Sound.